During the Summer of Love You Could Fly Translove Airways

 Originally this was the Summer of Love chapter in my unpublished novel entitled “Road to Quicksilver.”
 As writers often do, I scavenged a chapter from one manuscript and made it into a short story for another, except now it contains more material than the chapter in the book.
 Writers are always adding, subtracting or updating.
 Don’t you know?

 The title of the story refers to the lyric in Donovan’s song, “The Fat Angel,” included on his smash hit album, Sunshine Superman.
 This album certainly contains much of the essence of the 1960s, particularly that quest for trying something different.
-Some of the words from the tune go thusly:
+Some of the words from the tune go like this:

 He will bring orchids for my lady.